brycie-boy/The_Cosmos/The five stages of the perception process.md

 the transition between stage four and stage five invovles the most subtle and nefarious stage of all, the feedback between the incoming energy (plus additions and minus subtractions) and the language system which the brain happens to use habitually (including symbolic, abstract languages like mathematics).

 The fifth and final stage is always verbal or symbolic and hence is coded into pre-existing structure of languages systems the brain has been previously taught.
+This is a persons [[Emic Reality]].
 This process is not one of linear reaction but of synergetric [[transaction]].
 The finished product is a neurosemantic constuct and thus it can be said that [[Language can be seen as a kind of metaphor]].

 ___